-- 1. March 2012 Change (effective FY 2014, two-year phase-in through FY 2015) In March 2012, the CalPERS Board took action to reduce the assumed rate of investment return from 7.75 percent to 7.5 percent.
-The employer rate impact from this action was effective FY 2014, with a two-year phase-in, and a full rate impact by FY 2015.
-The actual rate impact resulting from this change was originally estimated to range from 2.4-4.6 percent of payroll. - 2.
-April 2013 Change (effective FY 2016, five-year phase-in through FY 2020) On April 17, 2013, the CalPERS Board adopted significant rate methodology changes that directly impacted employer rates starting in FY 2016 and are phased in over five years, with the full impact by FY 2020.
+1. March 2012 Change (effective FY 2014, two-year phase-in through FY 2015): In March 2012, the CalPERS Board acted to reduce the assumed rate of investment return from 7.75 percent to 7.5 percent.
+The employer rate impact from this action was effective FY

+2014, with a two-year phase-in, and a full rate impact by FY 2015.
+The actual rate impact resulting from this change ranged from 3 - 5 percent of payroll depending on the plan type.

+- 2. April 2013 Change (effective FY 2016, five-year phase-in through FY 2020): On April 17, 2013, the CalPERS Board adopted significant rate methodology changes that directly impacted employer rates starting in FY 2016, phased in over five years, with the full impact being felt by FY 2020.
 The anticipated rate impact resulting from this change is approximately 2-5 percent of payroll by FY 2020.
-These actuarial changes are designed to boost funding levels and make employer rates more predictable in the longrun:

-- ✓ Shorter smoothing period1 and shorter amortization period for gains/losses - ✓ Closed instead of rolling thirty-year amortization - ✓ Use market value of assets to determine rates2 - 3.
-February 2014 Change (effective FY 2017, five-year phase-in through FY 2021) On February 18, 2014, the CalPERS Board adopted additional rate methodology changes.
+These actuarial changes are designed to boost funding levels and make employer rates more predictable in the long-run: - ✓ Shorter smoothing period1 and shorter amortization period for gains/losses - ✓ Closed instead of rolling thirty-year amortization - ✓ Use market value of assets to determine rates - 3.
+February 2014 Change (effective FY 2017, five-year phase-in through FY 2021): On February 18, 2014, the CalPERS Board adopted additional rate methodology changes.
 While the Board voted to retain its current long-term assumed rate of return at 7.5 percent, they did adopt actuarial changes to assumed mortality rates.
 The new mortality assumptions will cost local agencies an average of 6-9 percent of payroll for safety classifications and 3-5 percent of payroll for miscellaneous employees by year five of the phase-in (FY 2021).
-Some municipal officials believe these estimates may be low because of the continued decline in the local government workforce in many cities, reducing the number of active employees contributing to CalPERS.

-4. November 2015 Funding Risk Mitigation Policy

-The CalPERS Board adopted a funding risk mitigation policy that will incrementally lower the discount rate in years of good investment returns, help pay down the pension fund's unfunded liability, and provide greater predictability and less volatility in contribution rates for employers.
-Under the policy, a mechanism will be established to reduce the discount rate - or assumed rate of return - by a minimum of 0.05 percentage points to a maximum of 0.25 percentage points in years when investment returns outperform the existing discount rate, currently 7.5 percent, by at least four percentage points.
-The four percentage point threshold would work to offset increases to employer contribution rates that would otherwise increase when the discount rate is lowered, and help pay down CalPERS' unfunded liability.
+Some municipal officials believe these estimates may be low because of the continued decline in the local government workforce in many cities, reducing the number of active employees contributing to CalPERS. - 4.
+November 2015 Funding Risk Mitigation Policy: The CalPERS Board recently adopted a funding risk mitigation policy that will incrementally lower the discount rate in years of good investment returns, help pay down the pension fund's unfunded liability, and provide greater predictability and less volatility in contribution rates for employers.
+Under the policy, a mechanism will be established to reduce the discount rate or assumed rate of return by a minimum of 0.05 percentage points to a maximum of 0.25 percentage points in years when investment returns outperform the existing discount rate, currently 7.5 percent, by at least four percentage points.
+The four-percentage point threshold would work to offset increases to employer contribution rates that would